briandrum/codes.forchagrin.com/ordinances/1111-appeals-and-variances.md

 entitled to the return of any fees, deposits or costs required in this Planning and Zoning Code.

-5. _(e)_ After reviewing the Board of Zoning Appeals’ decision, Council may affirm, affirm and modify or reverse the decision of the Board of Zoning Appeals by a majority vote of all of its members.
+6. _(f)_ After reviewing the Board of Zoning Appeals’ decision, Council may affirm, affirm and modify or reverse the decision of the Board of Zoning Appeals by a majority vote of all of its members.

-6. _(f)_ Immediately following Council’s decision, notice of such decision shall be mailed to the applicant and all interested parties who personally appeared before Council to support affirmance or reversal of the decision of the Board of Zoning Appeals.
+7. _(g)_ Immediately following Council’s decision, notice of such decision shall be mailed to the applicant and all interested parties who personally appeared before Council to support affirmance or reversal of the decision of the Board of Zoning Appeals.

+8. _(h)_ The applicant or any interested party who appeared or was represented at the Council meeting(s) where the matter was heard, and was harmed by the action of Council may appeal Council’s decision pursuant to Ohio R.C.
+Chapter 2506.
 (Ord.
-2019-39.
-Passed 8-13-19; Ord.
-2021-20.
-Passed 5-24-21.)
+2022-10.
+Passed 4-11-22.)

 ## 1111.11   Time period to file appeal